dhoyle/splicedocs-jekyll/pages/SQLReference/Queries/TimeTravelQuery.md

 * Finally, when a row is deleted, a new version of the row is created with a special mark (referred to as a tombstone) making it invisible for all subsequent transactions.
 The previous versions of the row are kept for a period of time.

-## Time Travel Query using a Timestamp Expression
+## Time Travel Query using a Timestamp

-In the following example we repeat the same steps as in the previous example, but this time we use timestamp expressions to specify the previous points in time.
+In the following example we repeat the same steps as in the previous example, but this time we use timestamps to specify the previous points in time.

 <div class="preWrapperWide" markdown="1">